 What to Serve With Chicken Breast

-Air fryer chicken breast pairs well with simple side dishes like roasted vegetables, salad, grains, or meal prep bowls.
+Chicken breast pairs well with simple side dishes like roasted vegetables, salad, grains, or meal prep bowls.
 It's also great over salads, stuffed into wraps, or to eat on its own.

 Serve it with these crispy air fryer garlic green beans for an easy vegetable side.